|Author:||Beauchamp et al., 2018|

 The Roman Formation outcrops in the south and east branches of the UEGB.
 Units nArmn1a and nArmn2 are located in the south branch of the belt.
 They form a continuous band whose true thickness varies between 250 m and 3.5 km.
 The eastern branch, which includes units nArmn1b and nArmn3 to nArmn8, is 75 km long and its true thickness varies between 3 and 4.5 km.

 Two dates made it possible to constrain the age at which the Roman Formation was emplaced.
-A felsic lapilli tuff (nArmn1b) sampled in the eastern branch of the Upper Eastmain Belt returned an age of 2774 ±6 Ma.
+A felsic lapilli tuff (nArmn1b) sampled in the eastern branch of the UEGB yielded an age of 2770 ±6 Ma.
 A felsic porphyritic volcanic rock of rhyodacitic composition at the top of the Roman Formation pile (nArmn1a) was dated 2770 ±3 Ma.

 |Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Reference(s)|

 The Roman Formation is part of the René Group.
 It corresponds to the second volcanic event of the Upper Eastmain Greenstone Belt.
-The Roman Formation is younger than the Érasme Formation (2800 6 Ma) and older than the Clément Formation.
-Contacts between the Érasme, Roman and Clément formations were not observed.
-This unit is in discordant and faulted contact with the Bohier Group sedimentary rocks.
+The Roman Formation is younger than the Érasme Formation (2800 ±6 Ma; Davis and Sutcliffe, 2018b) and older than the Clément Formation (<2770 Ma) and Dolent Formation (2751 ±5 Ma; Davis, personal communication, 2019).
+This unit is in discordant and faulted contact with Bohier Group sedimentary rocks.
+Contacts between various formations of the René Group were not observed.

-The Bohier Island Pluton (2771 ±6 Ma) is synvolcanic and contemporary to the emplacement of the Roman Formation.
-Tonalitic and granodioritic rocks of the Bohier Island Pluton are very similar to felsic rocks of the Roman Formation.
-This observation suggests that the Bohier Island Pluton is the source of volcaniclastics and volcanics of the Roman Formation.
+The Île Bohier Pluton (2771 ±6 Ma; Davis and Sutcliffe, 2018b) is synvolcanic and contemporary to the emplacement of the Roman Formation.
+Tonalitic and granodioritic rocks of the Bohier Island Pluton are geochemically very similar to felsic rocks of the Roman Formation.
+This observation suggests that the Bohier Island Pluton is the source of felsic and intermediate volcaniclastics and volcanics of the Roman Formation.

 Does not apply.